Dear England: Start date confirmed for BBC's football drama from Sherwood creator

 Dear England, the award-winning National Theatre play about Gareth Southgate and the England men’s football team, has been adapted into a BBC One TV series.

-Here’s everything you need to know about the upcoming BBC One drama Dear England, including plot, cast, start date, and location.
+Here’s everything you need to know about the upcoming BBC drama Dear England, including its start date, plot, cast, and filming locations.

 What is the plot of Dear England?
 What’s it about?